Rikki Rockett: Career

 In 1995, Rockett co-created and colored the six-issue comic book series Sisters of Mercy, published by Maximum Press.

 After almost 20 years with Poison, Rockett released his first solo album Glitter 4 Your Soul on January 7, 2003, which was distributed online.
 It was a tribute to 1970s glam rock.
 He also guested on Britny Fox's Bite Down Hard (1991).

 In April 2007, Rockett announced the creation of Rockett Drum Works Inc. It is a drum manufacturing company, specializing in the creation of ultra custom drum kits, snare drums and custom accessories.
 Prior to setting up his enterprise, Rockett worked for Chop Shop Custom Drum.
 He departed after conflicting opinions with Chop Shop founder Brian Cocivera.
 Rockett recruited most of the staff from Chop Shop along with some newer staff members.

 In 2015, Rockett co-formed a new rock supergroup, the Devil City Angels, with guitarist Tracii Guns (L.A.
 Guns), bassist Eric Brittingham (Cinderella), and vocalist and guitarist Brandon Gibbs (Cheap Thrill).
 Their self-titled debut album was released on September 11, 2015.

+Rockett is scheduled to be inducted into the Metal Hall of Fame in January 2026.